Date | Place | Application deadline |

 For those who have been assessed eligible, you may postpone for up to 24 months without having to pass and pay the eligibility assessment again.
 After 24 months you must go through the eligibility assessment again and pay its fee.

-It is assumed that Fellows are responsible persons and are therefore trusted to take good care of their Certificates.
+Fellows are responsible for their Certificates.
 New Certificates will not be re-issued in case of loss.

 Candidates are required to attend an on-site examination during which they will have 2 stations, with 2 different examiners, for each module they have selected.
 Occasionally, a third examiner may be present at a particular station.